sct/overseerr/README_CONTENT_FILTERING.md

 ## Overview

-**Overseerr Content Filtering** is an enhanced fork of Overseerr that adds intelligent content filtering capabilities with enterprise-grade family safety controls.
-This version features **global adult content blocking** and **admin-only rating controls**, providing maximum content safety and centralized management.
+**Overseerr Content Filtering** is an enhanced fork of Overseerr that adds intelligent content filtering capabilities.
+This version automatically filters movies and TV shows based on age ratings, providing better content management and discovery controls.

 ## 📋 Why This Fork Exists: Comprehensive Content Filtering